Infinite-Impact-Insights/kig.re/_posts/2014-08-01-which-books.md

 ---
 layout: default
-title: Books I am Reading
+title: Books I Am Reading
 ---
 This post is about the books I am reading right now, with short reviews.